Why Tactics Stop Working at $80K: What $150K Operators Do Instead

 At $80K/month, tactics break.
 Do more → chaos increases, revenue plateaus.
 You’ve outgrown tactical execution.

-At $100K+, you need infrastructure—the underlying architecture that makes tactics work together instead of against each other.
+At $100K+, you need infrastructure—the underlying architecture that enables tactics to work together rather than against each other.

 Your business runs on five layers, whether you’ve built them intentionally or not.